 Give any room the look of a haunted mansion

 Need a Halloween decorating idea for a large open room?
 Hang up the Gothic Mansion Room Roll to transform the area into a haunted mansion.
 Set up a table with glasses and trays that are ready for serving food and drinks.
-Add subtly spooky decorative touches to the table with black leaf table sprinkle and black picture frames (with mysterious phrases inside!).
+Add subtly spooky decorative touches to the table like black glittered skulls, sparkly bats and black picture frames with mysterious phrases inside.

 Shop all Halloween Scene Setters